 The wave equations for a string (equation 11 on the bridge pin page) say that the effective length of a string terminated by this mass and the measured compliance is 1.33x10-2 cm shorter than that of a perfectly terminated string at 260 Hz, which implies a soundboard/string amplitude ratio of pi/L times this, r = 6.3x10-4.

 One energy loss of harpsichord strings is due to the viscosity (stickiness) of air, which is approximately given by (2).
 A graph of this equation is shown at right - it is a very strong function of wire diameter.
 For my c' string, the loss rate works out to 0.86/s at 260 Hz.
 The observed sound loss rate being 2.6/s, that means that 33% of the 1st partial string energy is turned into heat in the air surrounding the wire, leaving 1.7/s for the soundboard.
 The loss rate increases for higher partials, so the sound of higher partials will die away faster than lower ones.

-Given the measured soundboard mass of 0.21 g/cm2, the effective radiating area (of a rigid piston perturbing a sphere) should be roughly 163/.21 = 776 cm2, about 10% of the total soundboard area.
+Given the estimated soundboard mass of 0.21 g/cm2, the effective radiating area (of a rigid piston perturbing a sphere) should be roughly 163/.21 = 776 cm2, about 10% of the total soundboard area.

 The amplitudes of the partials of the vibrating string are given by (5).
 The 1st partial amplitude is 0.13 cm, so the corresponding string energy at pluck from (3) is 5.9x103 erg, of which 3.9x103 erg can reach the soundboard.